mcrider/azimuth-core/docs/development.md

 #### Block files

 *   `[block_name].css`Any styles specific to the page.
-Note that this CSS is compiled into the main CSS file and will affect elements outside of the page.
+Note that this CSS is compiled into the main CSS file and will affect elements outside of the page (so, its a good idea to scope your block and your CSS within a specific class).
 *   `[block_name].html`Describes the layout of the block.
-*   `[block_name].js`Registers the page to make it available to the system.
-It is important to edit this when creating a new page.
-You may also add event handlers and other javascript you want executed on this page (see the [meteor.js docs](http://docs.meteor.com/#templates_api) for more information)
+*   `[block_name].js`Registers the block to make it available to the system, and defines the block's editable fields.
+It is important to edit this when creating a new block.
+You may also add other javascript you want executed on this block (see the [meteor.js docs](http://docs.meteor.com/#templates_api) for more information)
-*   `[block_name]_edit.html`What you will see when editing the page.
-All fields are specified in this file using the form helper method.
-*   `[block_name]_edit.js`Accompanying JS for the block edit form.
-This is typically empty but you may want to add some code to handle special events for the edit form (e.g. an autocomplete handler).

 #### Creating a new block template

 The easiest way to create a new block template is to copy an existing one from github and rename it (including each file's filename and the template name inside the code).
-Your new block can be added to your project just like how pages are.
+Your new block can be added to your project just like how pages are (and placed typically in the client/blocks/ directory).

 ### Overriding the default layout

 Azimuth uses [Iron Router](https://github.com/EventedMind/iron-router) to render templates and route the user to the correct page.
 Iron Router uses a layout template to define the general layout of your pages and how other templates are rendered within it.
 In your own project, you can override this layout, allowing you to create a custom header or footer or otherwise display your pages however you like.
 To do this, `mrt add iron-router` to your project and direct it to use a custom layout like so:

 ```
-Router.configure({
+Package['iron-router'].Router.configure({
   layoutTemplate: 'custom_layout'
 });
 ```

 Then create the custom_layout template [modeled after the default layout](https://github.com/mcrider/azimuth-core/blob/master/client/views/layout.html).
-You can then replace the header and footer yields to point to your custom header and footer templates.
+You can then replace the header and footer yields to point to your custom header and footer templates (or code them directly in the layout).

 ### Form Elements